Cholangitis: Pearls & Pitfalls

 Early identification and appropriate management of cholangitis is imperative because of its impressive mortality risk if not aggressively treated.
 Often, these patients present with evidence of sepsis and should be treated accordingly with fluid resuscitation and antibiotics.
 However, ultimately the presence of biliary obstruction is the factor allowing cholangitis to occur, and this obstruction must be relieved.
 While convention teaches that earlier biliary decompression is better, there have been some attempts to stratify the severity of disease in order to prioritize the urgency of decompression, as discussed below.

 As discussed, the most common organisms isolated in ascending cholangitis are E. coli, Klebsiella species, and Enterococcus species, but because these patients have often had recent biliary instrumentation and likely other nosocomial exposures, initial antibiotic therapy should remain broad.
-The most current Infectious Diseases Society of America guidelines, published in 2009, recommends metronidazole plus either a carbapenem, piperacillin-tazobactam, ciprofloxacin or levofloxacin, or cefepime, with the addition of vancomycin in those with likely health-care associated biliary infection.16 However, the most recent Tokyo treatment guidelines, published in 2013, warn against the use of fluoroquinolones because of increasing regional E. coli resistance to these agents.10
+A carbapenem, piperacillin-tazobactam, cefepime plus metronidazole, ampicillin/sulbactam, or ceftriaxone plus metronidazole are great options, with the addition of vancomycin in those with likely health-care associated biliary infection.16 The most recent Tokyo treatment guidelines, published in 2013, warn against the use of fluoroquinolones because of increasing regional E. coli resistance to these agents.10

 The Tokyo Guidelines recommend a severity-based hierarchy of antibiotic selection.
 Criteria for grading disease can be found in the table below.
 Mild or Grade I disease might be managed with a cephalosporin or ertapenem, or a fluoroquinolone in regions where resistance patterns are favorable.
 Grade II disease options include piperacillin/tazobactam, a third or fourth generation cephalosporin, or ertapenem.
 Finally, antibiotic coverage for severe (Grade III) disease or health-care associated infections include piperacillin/tazobactam, third or fourth generation cephalosporin, imipenem/cilastatin or meropenem, aztreonam plus metronidazole, plus vancomycin in addition to any of these options.4,10